rburbidge/SquidService/README.md

 ```

 ## Deploying to Azure
-A fresh deployment to Azure looks like:
+Below are the commands for a fresh deployment.
+You will need credentials to deploy to Azure.
+These can be found in the publish profile configuration, which can be found on the [Azure Portal](https://portal.azure.com/.)
 ```
-gulp deployTypes
+gulp deployTypes -user=<FTP username> -pass=<FTP password>
-gulp deployProdConfig -pass=<FTP password from Azure>
+gulp deployProdConfig -user=<FTP username> -pass=<FTP password>
 git push azure master
 ```